kanbanyte/sepa/sqap/sqap.md

 # Chapter 10

 # Records collection, maintenance and retention
-Minutes, Agendas and Notes from meetings are added to project team's SVN Repository as described in SVN Procedures.\
+Management documents, which encapsulates Minutes, Agendas and notes, will be added to the teams Github repository.\
-Minutes and Notes will be added following approval by meeting participants.
+Any form of administration in terms of breaches in standards and practises will be documented on the Github repository.\

-All documentation will be retained in repository for the duration of the project.
+Once a document has been contributed to the repository and has been agreed upon the document shouldn't be modified.

 <!-- TOC ignore:true -->
 # Chapter 11